collapsed-stacks/startups/questions/6201/outsource-or-inhouse-as-developer.md

 - posted by: [Michael Doran](https://stackexchange.com/users/6964956/michael-doran) on 2015-09-16
 - score: 0

-<p>It sounds to me like you guys need an additional founder who can be focused on the business aspects of what you do.</p>
+It sounds to me like you guys need an additional founder who can be focused on the business aspects of what you do.

-<p>The good news is that the world has many more of those then people who are able to develop products online well. </p>
+The good news is that the world has many more of those then people who are able to develop products online well.

-<p>So be very selective, try to find someone who is ambitious, has good ideas, and who is a giver or matcher and not a taker, and then give these problems to him or her.</p>
+So be very selective, try to find someone who is ambitious, has good ideas, and who is a giver or matcher and not a taker, and then give these problems to him or her.